 Julie joined Watsi on August 26th, 2013.
-Six years ago, Julie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Julie's most recent donation traveled 3,700 miles to support Immanuel, a toddler from Kenya, to fund burn treatment.
+Seven years ago, Julie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Julie's most recent donation traveled 6,600 miles to support Maribeth, a caring mother from Philippines, to fund thyroidectomy surgery.

 Immanuel is a 2-year-old child from Kenya and the last born in a family of four.
 His parents are both casual laborers who earn an average of $3 per day.
 His mother washes clothes while his father works in construction sites where they earn a daily wage.
 Immanuel’s parent’s income is inconsistent since they depend on the availability of work.
 In mid-June this year, Immanuel was playing in the kitchen as his mother prepared supper for the family.
 He dipped his left hand into a boiling pot of potatoes when his mother stepped out to fetch more firewood for the broth.
 He let out a loud scream which made his mother rush back to the kitchen only to find him burnt and in pain.
 Immanuel suffered burns on his chest and left arm.
 He is not healing well and he is prone to infection.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Immanuel receive treatment.
 On September 21st, surgeons will perform a debridement and skin graft procedure.
 This treatment will help clean his wounds and cover them with skin so as to reduce the risk of infection and improve his healing.
 Now, Immanuel needs help to fund this $1,185 procedure.
 Immanuel's mother shared, “For over two months now we have tried to source help for my baby to get this needed treatment.
 Unfortunately, we have been unsuccessful.
 The wounds are refusing to heal and his elbow has become immobile and stiff.
 This might affect him now and in the future, if something is not done soon.”